amadeus4dev/hackathon-starter/README.md

 Enterprise is tailored to companies with scale needs and leading brands in the travel industry.

-* **When I create an *application* on the portal I see two environments: Testing and Production.
+* **When I create an *application* on the portal I see two environments: Test and Production.
 What's that?**

-Testing environment is the default environment for all new applications.
+The Test environment is the default environment for all new applications.
 This is where you will enjoy a fixed free number of free API call quota per month.
 When you reach the limit, you will receive an error message.
 No worries because you have enough calls for the Hackathon!

-Once you feel that your application is ready to be deployed to the Real World™, you will want to move it to Production Environment.
-There is no need to move to Production in a Hackathon unless you are willing to pay!
+Once you feel that your application is ready to be deployed to the Real World™, you will want to move it to the Production environment.
+There is no need to move to production in a Hackathon unless you are willing to pay!

 ## Contributing